maierfelix/Iroh/API.md

 ### Getting started

 The idea behind Iroh is simple.
 You attach listeners to your code and as soon as the specified code part is reached, it will fire.
-You can listen for calls, returns, loops or any other supported code types.
+You can listen for calls, returns, loops or any other supported code.

 Iroh's listeners are named in regard to [EStree](https://github.com/estree/estree/blob/master/es5.md) which is an AST specification format for JavaScript.

 The pipeline of Iroh is:

  * Create a stage, pass in your code
- * Add listeners to the stage object
+ * Add listeners to the stage
- * Evaluate the stage
+ * Run the stage

 ##### 1. Creating a stage:
 We need a stage object to submit our code into and to attach some listeners.